-My average annual gain from trading activities over the past four years has been 3.27 percent, but that detail, while true, is misleading.
-I gained 29.42 percent in 2009 (the first full year I focused on trading options), 11.60 percent in 2010, and then lost 26.97 percent in 2011 and 0.98 percent in 2012.
+My average annual gain from trading activities over the past five years has been 1.902 percent, but that detail, while true, is misleading.
+I gained 29.42 percent in 2009 (the first full year I focused on trading options), 11.60 percent in 2010, and then lost 26.97 percent in 2011, 0.98 percent in 2012, and 3.56 percent in 2013.
 I created the large loss by increasing leverage significantly during 2011.
-I was not prepared for the sharp spike in volatility that developed in August and bought my way out of positions at premium prices when I ran out of margin.
+I was not prepared for the sharp spike in volatility that developed in August, did not understand the requirements of hedging such a large position, and bought my way out of positions at premium prices when I ran out of margin.

 I learned in August 2011 that experience with leverage during a trending market is not helpful in dealing with leverage during a big reversal, that my ideas about hedging were totally inadequate, and that Good ‘Til Canceled offers can become problematic.
 I also learned to keep something in reserve for those times when volatility spikes because that’s the best time to make serious money.

 Anyone who want to learn more about me should visit www.TomDenham.com where I am the main subject.